 Lemurs are prosimians, a type of primate.
-Other more familiar primates include monkeys, apes and humans.
+Other primates include monkeys, apes and humans.
 Lemurs are endemic to Madagascar, where they evolved in isolation.
 Unlike monkeys, lemurs have a moist nose and rely more heavily on their sense of smell.
-Physically many have especially pointed snouts and all but the largest lemur, the indri, have long tails.
-Today we know there are 107 kinds of lemur and new species are continuing to be described by scientists.
+Physically many have especially pointed snouts and all but the largest lemur, the Indri, have long tails.
+Today we know there are over 100 kinds of lemurs and new species are continuing to be described by scientists.